-The effective portion of the change in the fair value of a derivative that is designated as a cash flow hedge is recorded in the "Accumulated other comprehensive loss" line of the Consolidated Balance Sheets.
-When the hedged item affects the income statement, the gain or loss included in AOCI is reported on the same line in the Consolidated Statements of Income as the hedged item.
-In addition, both the changes in fair value excluded from the Company's effectiveness assessments and the ineffective portion of the changes in the fair value of derivatives used as cash flow hedges are also reported in the same line in the Consolidated Statements of Income as the hedged item.
+For a cash flow hedge, the Company formally assesses, both at inception and on a monthly basis thereafter, whether the designated derivative instrument is highly effective in offsetting changes in cash flows of the hedged item.
+The change in the fair value of a derivative instrument that is designated and highly effective as a cash flow hedge is recorded in the "Accumulated other comprehensive loss" line of the Consolidated Balance Sheets.
+When the hedged item affects the income statement, the gain or loss included in AOCI is recorded on the same line in the Consolidated Statements of Income as the hedged item.
+The Company does not exclude amounts from effectiveness testing for cash flow hedges that would require recognition into earnings based on changes in fair value.
+If it is determined that a designated derivative instrument ceases to be a highly effective cash flow hedge, or if the anticipated transaction is no longer likely to occur, the Company discontinues hedge accounting, and any deferred gains or losses are recorded on the same line in the Consolidated Statements of Income as the hedged item.